 The seat of one of our well-worn, 17-plus-year-old captain’s chairs.

-Torn, fraying “leather” of one of our 17-year-old captain’s chairs (While the seating surfaces are real leather, other areas of the driver and passenger seats are made of imitation/faux leather.
+Torn, fraying “leather” of one of our 17-year-old captain’s chairs (While the seating surfaces were real leather, other areas of the driver and passenger seats were made of imitation/faux leather.)

 We considered removing them and having them repaired and reupholstered.
 But as we started looking into what that would cost, combined with the fact that we’d still need to remove them and reinstall them (and how would we drive while they were out for repair?!), we decided we’d rather replace them with new ones.